bloomberg/container-timing/README.md

 ### Largest Contentful Paint

 For the reasons mentioned in the [Motivation](#motivation), Largest Contentful Paint (LCP) isn't useful enough to time when specific parts of the page have loaded, it utilizes element timing for its functionality and thus has the same shortcomings as element timing.

-We looked into using a user-space polyfill instead of building a feature into the

 ### User-space polyfill in JavaScript